akvsachin/akvsachin/README.md

 ### Hi there 👋

+Objective: System-On-Chip Engineer

+Recent B.Tech Graduate

+- 🔭 I’m currently working on ...
+Embedded software technologies
+- 👯 I’m looking to collaborate with ... anyone with such Objective
+- 🤔 I’m looking for help with ... guidance for reaching my Objective
+- 💬 Ask me about any problems to be solved with Logics
+- 📫 How to reach me: Gmail, LinkedIn
+- ⚡ Fun fact: A person who finds the easiest solution for the toughest problem

 <!--
 **akvsachin/akvsachin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.